cots-lab/new-cots-website/Templates/Sample-Project.md

 ##### Instructiion on how to add Projects

-> resize Image to     --> ()
-> resize thumbnail to --> (186 * 115 px) or preserve ratio 1.77

-post palce your project_name.md file on _projects folder Add image to assets/images/projects/  and rename as same as the project_name ( best practice ) Add image-thumbnail to assets/images/projects/ and rename as same as the project_name and append "-thumb" ( best practice )
+post palce your project_name.md file on _projects folder ( *necessary* )
+Add image to assets/images/projects/  and rename as same as the project_name ( *best practice* ) Add image-thumbnail to assets/images/projects/ and rename as same as the project_name and append "-thumb" ( *best practice* )

 EX -->  Project name : Acoustic-fingerprinting.md
         Image name   : Acoustic-fingerprinting.jpg